juancho85/siren-duplicate-finder/README.md

 export PATH=/opt/apache-maven-3.3.3/bin:$PATH
 ```

 Confirm with "mvn -v" in a new shell.
-The result should look similar to
+The result should look similar to this:

 Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2015-04-22T13:57:37+02:00)
 Maven home: /home/juancho/Desktop/apache-maven-3.3.3